 VasectomyIf you have decided that you do not want to have children, or have any more children, a vasectomy is a permanent and effective form of male contraception

 A vasectomy is a simple procedure that prevents sperm from reaching the penis, preventing your partner from becoming pregnant.
 It is a common procedure amongst many couples who have decided not to have any children or have already had children and don’t want to have any more.

 It is important to discuss your options for contraception with a partner before coming to a decision, as a vasectomy is a permanent method that cannot always be reversed.
-You might also wish to consider some of the alternative methods of contraception, such as:

 Fast and effective vasectomy treatment for peace of mind

 The first step is to book a consultation with a Urologist to determine whether the procedure is right for your needs.
 If you decide to go ahead with the procedure, a vasectomy generally takes around 20 minutes and you should be able to go home on the same day.

 You can see expert consultants and have a range of scans and tests at either one of our facilities below.
 If you need a vasectomy procedure, this will be carried out at KIMS Hospital in Maidstone.